refactored-group/automaticffl-for-woocommerce/README.md

 Automatic FFL™ for WooCommerce is a powerful extension designed to simplify the process of shipping firearms to Federal Firearms License (FFL) dealers when customers place orders containing firearm products.
 The extension seamlessly integrates with WooCommerce, adding a user-friendly interface that allows customers to select an FFL dealer near them for order pickup.
 With this extension, you can ensure compliance with firearm shipping regulations while providing a convenient experience for your customers.

-## Features
+## Features Include

+- **Simplified Firearms Shipping:** With Automatic FFL™ for WooCommerce, you can streamline the complex process of shipping firearms to FFL dealers, making it easy to comply with federal regulations.

-- Automatic detection of firearm products: When a product with the attribute "ffl-required" is added to the cart, the extension will automatically recognize it as a firearm product, prompting the FFL selection process.
+- **Automatic Detection of Firearm Products:** When a product with the attribute "ffl-required" is added to the cart, the extension will automatically recognize it as a firearm product, prompting the FFL selection process.

-- FFL Dealer Map: A map will be displayed to customers at the checkout, showing nearby FFL dealers based on the customer's address or zipcode.
+- **FFL Dealer Map:** A map, along with a list, will be displayed to customers at the checkout, showing nearby FFL dealers based on the customer's address, zipcode, or other search criteria.

-- Easy FFL selection: Customers can search for FFL dealers by address or zipcode, and a list of available dealers will be presented, along with a map for visual reference.

-- Seamless checkout integration: Once a customer selects an FFL dealer, the extension will update the shipping address with the dealer's address, ensuring a smooth and compliant checkout process.
+- **Seamless Checkout Integration:** Once a customer selects an FFL dealer, the extension will update the shipping address with the dealer's address, ensuring a smooth and compliant checkout process.

-- Simplified compliance: With Automatic FFL™ for WooCommerce, you can streamline the complex process of shipping firearms to FFL dealers, making it easy to comply with federal regulations.

-- Dealer's database automatically updated.
+- **Validated by the ATF:** Our dealers database updates directly from the Bureau of Alcohol, Tobacco, Firearms and Explosives, commonly reffered to as the ATF.

+- **Customization:** We automatically display common FFL dealers, but you have full control over which dealers show to your customers.
+You can also promote dealers by marking them as preferred or add information to them such as store hours or transfer fees.

+- **Same Day Customer Support:** If you need any assistance or have any questions, we are always here to help.

 ## Demo